How Sharesight helps you handle Australian AMIT tax components

 Record the Attribution Managed Investment Trust, (AMIT) cost base increase and decrease components for a AMIT holding distribution.
 Sharesight will correctly adjust the cost base and takes this into account when running the Capital Gains Tax Report and Taxable Income Reports.

-1 – From any page click on the ‘Report’ tab.
+1 – From any page click on the ‘Reports’ tab.

 2 – Click the ‘Taxable Income Report’ option under the ‘Tax and Compliance’ section.

 3 – From the dropdown calendar, select the date range you would like to run the report in.